 390. Independent Study in Sociology.
 (1 unit)

 Open to students who wish to pursue more specialized or advanced sociological study and research with a faculty mentor.
 Prerequisite: at least two sociology courses.
-Permission of instructor is required.
+Permission of instructor required.

 465. Environmental Sociology.

 This requires completion of an individual research project mentored by one of the sociology faculty.
 Before registering, students should work with a faculty mentor to prepare a research proposal outlining the intended thesis, theoretical framework, methodology and ethical considerations including the application for human subjects review approval where necessary.
 This is a one-semester project (Fall or Spring).
+Prerequisites: SOC 203 Foundations of Social Theory, SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods, any 300 or 400-level seminar, and a SYE Application submitted to the Sociology Department for approval during the semester prior to the project's start.
 Permission of instructor required.
-Prerequisites:203 Foundations of Social Theory, 300 or 301 Research Methods, any 300 or 400 level topical seminar, and a Capstone Project Application submitted to the Sociology Department for approval prior to preregistration the semester before the start of the project.Fulfills the Capstone Experience requirement for the major.

 495/496.
-Honors in Sociology.
+SYE Honors in Sociology.

 This requires completion of an individual research project mentored by one of the sociology faculty.
 The project is undertaken over two semesters.
 Students need to register for both 495 (fall) and 496 (spring).
 Honors will be granted to students who have completed and defended a thesis before a departmental committee.
+Prerequisites: 3.5 major GPA, SOC 203 Foundations of Social Theory, SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods, any 300 or 400 level seminar, and an SYE Application submitted to the Sociology Department for approval during the semester prior to the project's start.
 Permission of instructor required.
-Prerequisites: 3.5 major GPA, 203 Foundations of Social Theory, 300 or 301 Research Methods, any 300 or 400 level topical seminar, and a Capstone Project Application submitted to the Sociology Department for approval prior to preregistration the semester before the start of the project.Fulfills the Capstone Experience requirement for the major.